B4MS & B4RN Gigabit fibre broadband

 Much has changed since people in Selside first signed-up to the scheme back in 2018.
 B4MS's work is completed, government grant money has replaced share funding, and contractors are widely employed alongside direct labour in place of volunteers.
 B4RN itself is growing exponentially, with many more full-time, professional staff, including project managers and coordinators overseeing entire projects, requiring only the assistance of one or more volunteers liaising within the community.

 Installing FTTH / FTTP broadband is very expensive, but made affordable by B4RN's not-for-profit status, freely granted wayleaves, economy of scale in connecting entire communities in a single effort AND then substantially paid for by government grant funding targeted at specific rural areas.
-"Gigabit Voucher Scheme" grant money (£1500 per Residential property or £3000 per farm/small business) substantially paid for each Selside property connected and taking service within the life of the B4MS project, but this grant funding, for our area, is expected to dry up in early 2021.
-The net cost of new connections requested beyond 2020 is very dependent on whether other sources of grant funding become available.
+"Gigabit Voucher Scheme" grant money (£1500 per Residential property or £3000 per farm/small business) substantially paid for each Selside property connected and taking service within the life of the B4MS project, and this grant funding, for our area, was still available (as of April 2022).
+This funding won’t last forever though, and the net cost of new connections requested afterwards could be dependent on whether other sources of grant funding become available.
 Otherwise B4RN will charge their full, commercial rate.

 This gallery shows some of the work that went on in the community to get Selside connected.
 The community owes a huge debt to Dan Robinson and a volunteer team he led under the name B4MS [Broadband for the Mint and Sprint], who connected Longsleddale and Selside properties in a record fast time.